 Worship is at the center of all that we do at St. John’s.
 We value powerful liturgy and adhere closely to the core teachings of Holy Scripture and Episcopal tradition.
 We also value preaching that brings God’s Word alive with clarity and conviction.

 St. John’s has a rich history.
 We were founded in 1829 and we worship in a historic space.
 But while we are grounded in tradition, we are an inclusive church that seeks to embrace all of God’s people.
 As we like to say, wherever you are on your spiritual journey, St. John’s welcomes you.

 COVID-19 UPDATE: We are currently following the guidelines outlined in the St. John’s Regathering Plan.
-At this time, all in-person worship services have been suspended.
-We are streaming a single service online at 10:00 a.m.
-Sundays, Evening Compline is held virtually on Sundays at 8:00 p.m., and Holy Communion is being offered in person, outdoors at St. John’s, on Sunday afternoons from 2-5:00 p.m.
+At this time, we are meeting for limited in-person worship on Sunday mornings and we are streaming a single service online at 10:00 a.m.
+Sundays.
+Evening Compline is held virtually on Sundays at 8:00 p.m., and Holy Communion continues being offered in person, outdoors at St. John’s, on Sunday afternoons from 2-4:00 p.m.
 To view our church calendar, click here.

 Most Episcopal worship services are composed of two parts: The Liturgy of the Word and Holy Eucharist.
 As part of the Liturgy of the Word, after readings from the Old and New Testaments of the Bible, clergy offer a sermon.
 In some traditions the Holy Eucharist (a word which means thanksgiving) is referred to as the Lord’s Supper, Mass, or Holy Communion.

 Each week, the Eucharist — an ancient form of prayer based on the last meal that Jesus had with his disciples — helps us remember the sacrificial love that God has for each of us and our need to be nourished to live out our faith every day of the week.